Roger Stone Was ‘Access Point’ To WikiLeaks For Donald Trump Campaign In 2016, Steve Bannon Testifies

 In possibly the clearest link yet between the Donald Trump campaign and the reported Russian 2016 election interference operation, former Trump campaign chief Steve Bannon gave sworn testimony that Trump adviser and longtime friend Roger Stone was the campaign’s “access point” to WikiLeaks.
-Stone told the campaign he was aware that WikiLeaks planned to release information with the purpose of “hurting Hilary Clinton and helping the Trump campaign,” Bannon testified on Friday, according to an NBC News report.
+Stone told the campaign he was aware that WikiLeaks planned to release information with the purpose of “hurting Hillary Clinton and helping the Trump campaign,” Bannon testified on Friday, according to an NBC News report.

 According to three separate investigations — by the United States intelligence community, special counsel Robert Mueller, and the Senate Intelligence Committee — the thousands of stolen Democratic emails released by WikiLeaks during the campaign were reportedly obtained and provided to the document-dumping site by the Russian military intelligence bureau, the GRU.